TheRacetrack/racetrack/docs/user/user-guide-1.md

 * For the Python 3 Job Type, you must have a `class JobEntrypoint` with a method `perform()` for the Python 3 function which receives input and gives output (e.g. receiving a vector, and returning it normalized).
-Racetrack will then know to wrap this in a HTTP server and expose it.
+Racetrack will then know to wrap this in an HTTP server and expose it.
 * For the Go Job Type, your main function must have the following signature:
   `func Perform(args []interface{}, kwargs map[string]interface{}) (interface{},
   error)`.